madmax983/Lightning-Data-Grid/README.md

 Decorators and Editors implement the cellFacet interface.
 Check out the defaultDecorator, defaultEditor, programmaticDecorator, and programmaticEditor for examples.
 The two default use aura:if for their implementation, while the two programmatic components perform their logic with a javascript controller and $A.createComponent.
 They get fed the cell value and the associated column data.
 The general idea is to conditionally render a component based on that information.

 You can look at the DefaultSearch component to see how a global search for the grid is being implemented, and how you could change it to implement your own search.
+The GetAttribute event can be used to get any attribute off of the grid, and takes a callback that can be invoked with that value.
+The DefaultSearch uses this get the grid data, but it can be used for other use cases outside of this.
+It then filters out the matches it wants, and sends a GridViewMutation event, which sets the current grid view.
+The plan is to use this event for sorting and filtering as well.

 Look at DataGridImpl component for an example of all of this being setup.